Our Complaints Policy

 We are committed to providing a high-quality legal service to all our clients.
 When something goes wrong or we fall short of your expectations, or if at any point you become unhappy with the service we provide you, please inform us immediately so that we can do our best to resolve the problem for you.
 This will also help us to improve our service standards in the future.

 Our Complaints Procedure

 There may be certain circumstances that do not allow us to acknowledge receipt of your complaints within 3 workings.
-We will explain those circumstances when we do acknowledge your complaint.Within 21 days of our acknowledgment, we will fully investigate your compliant, we will review your file and email you with our full response to your complaint.
+If so, we will explain those circumstances when we do acknowledge your complaint.Within 21 days of our acknowledgment, we will fully investigate your compliant, we will review your file and email you with our full response to your complaint.

-- All matters connected with your complaint will be recorded centrally for future review to ensure that it was been handled effectively and efficiently.
+All matters connected with your complaint will be recorded centrally for future review to ensure that it was been handled effectively and efficiently.

-- If at any point during this process you are not happy with how your complaint is being handled or the time frame we have set out for you, please contact us immediately.
+If at any point during this process you are not happy with how your complaint is being handled or the timeframe we have set out for you, please contact us immediately.

 What if you are still not satisfied?